mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 <https://www.researchgate.net/publication/313459613_An_Efficient_Parallel_Overset_Method_for_Aerodynamic_Shape_Optimization>`_\.

 .. note:: As the solver has to interpolate in the overlapping region, the calculated solution will locally not be
           as accurate.
-This means it should not happen in critical regions like the wing tip.
+This means it should not happen in critical regions, like the wing tip.

 Implicit Hole Cutting (IHC)
 ===========================
-When there are overlapping meshes, we must decide which cells of one grid should exchange information with cells from an other grid.
-Additionally there will be some cells, that should be ignored at all.
+When there are overlapping meshes, one must decide which cells of one grid should exchange information with cells from an other grid.
+Additionally, there will be some cells that should be ignored at all.
 This process is called hole cutting.
-Depending on the solver, the user must set it up in advance.
-ADFlow does this implicitly without any additional user input.
-It works on the assumption, that the cells closer to a wall have a smaller area.
+For some solvers, the user must set it up in advance.
+ADFlow does this implicitly without any additional input.
+It works on the assumption, that the cells closer to a wall, have a smaller area.
 If there are overlapping meshes, it basically uses the smaller cells and blanks/interpolates the bigger ones.

 .. figure:: images/overset_IHC.png